indiana-university/rivet-source/src/components/file-input/README.md

 # File input

+A custom HTML file input that is styled to look like Rivet buttons

 ## When to use
 Use the file input component when the user is required to upload a file from their local computer.